particle-iot/docs/src/content/reference/device-os/firmware.md

 **NOTE:**
 `pinMode()` MUST be called prior to calling attachInterrupt() to set the desired mode for the interrupt pin (INPUT, INPUT_PULLUP or INPUT_PULLDOWN).

+The `attachInterrpt()` function is not interrupt-safe.
+Do not call it from within an interrupt service routine (ISR).

 ---
 {{note op="start" type="gen3"}}
 All A and D pins (including TX, RX, and SPI) on Gen 3 devices can be used for interrupts, however you can only attach interrupts to 8 pins at the same time.